jrwarwick/snis-web-consoles/README.md

     /computer set warp drive coolant to 50 percent

 ### Mainscreen
-From the main screen, you can steer the ship with the ARROW KEYS and with the A, W, S, D keys and additionally Q and E allow you to roll the ship.
+From the main screen, you can steer the ship
 The primary purpose of the main screen view it to be projected on a large screen for all players to view at once.

  - backquote key cycles through first person and a few third person views of the ship.
- - The + and - (plus and minus) keys zoom and unzoom the camera.
+ - + and - (plus and minus) keys zoom and unzoom the camera.
 (Additionally the zoom can be controlled from the COMMS screen.)
  - SHIFT-W toggles the main screen view between front facing and weapons facing.
 This is fun to let the whole crew see what the WEAPONS OFFICER is busy destroying.
+ - R key can be used to cycle through different renderer modes (this is really just for debugging though.)
+ - ARROW KEYS and with the A, W, S, D keys steer the ship.
+ - Q and E allow you to roll the ship.

 Note, in a proper multi-player setup, the MAIN SCREEN ROLE (on the NETWORK SETUP SCREEN, see below) should not be active (checked) for most players, but only for the computer which is connected to the projector or big TV.

-The R key can be used to cycle through different renderer modes (this is really just for debugging though.)